 5.2.3 O-D Matrix Estimation

-Figure 5.1 shows an overview of the development process for microsimulation models.
-As illustrated in Figure 5.1, often times the analyst may use a separate O-D matrix estimating softwareto develop the O-D matrices for the microsimulation models.
+Oftentimes the analyst may use a separate O-D matrix estimating software (e.g., Cube by CITILABS, TransCAD by Caliper, Visum by PTV Group, etc.) to develop the O-D matrices for the microsimulation models.
 Use of a O-D matrix estimating software that is separate from the microsimulation model may be useful, as it will allow the O-D matrix to reflect true demand without influence from network coding problems.
 However, intersection or other network coding errors within the microsimulation model may affect throughput such that the microsimulation model outputs may not reflect the same volumes as those developed by the O-D matrix estimation tool.
 Therefore, for the purpose of preparing the model validation checks, the analyst shall run the volumes through the network using the primary modeling software.
 It is not acceptable to prepare the model validation checks using statistics from the O-D matrix estimation software.

 5.3 Traffic Volume Balancing